Scan at the box office and concession stand to:

 And we also love this title announcement, which was released back in March of 2021.
 There's little here that reveals much about the actual movie, but this short video does show off the personality of the main cast, which is one of the reasons these newer Spider-Man movies have been so popular.

 It goes without saying at this point that Tom Holland returns as Peter Parker and Spider-Man.
 Benedict Cumberbatch is in the cast as well.
-And everyone in Spider-Man’s established orbit will be back as well: Zendaya (as Mary Jane), Jacob Matalon (as Ned Leeds), Marisa Tomei (as Aunt May).
+And everyone in Spider-Man’s established orbit will be back as well: Zendaya (as MJ), Jacob Matalon (as Ned Leeds), Marisa Tomei (as Aunt May).
 We have our fingers crossed for Michael Keaton’s Vulture to return, too.

 This Spidey-sequel has one of the classic threats that has always hung over the character: Peter Parker's secret identity has been exposed.
 What happens next?